 In contrast to autoregressive (AR) models, whose likelihood accurately factorizes across token positions, the exact likelihood of diffusion language models (DLMs) is computationally intractable.
-This structural difference renders it theoretically unjustified to directly apply the AR policy gradient formula to DLMs, and makes the derivation of a policy gradient for DLMs a nontrivial problem.
+This structural difference renders it theoretically unjustified to directly apply the AR policy gradient formula to DLMs, and makes the derivation of a policy gradient for DLMs a non-trivial problem.

-In this section, we introduce our derivation from the policy gradient formula to a modern GRPO-style RL objective for masked DLMs.
-To begin, we define DLMs' policy gradient objective with respect to the final denoised tokens $\mathbf{x}_0^{1:L}$:
+In this section, we introduce our derivation from the policy gradient formula to a modern GRPO RL objective for masked DLMs.
+To begin, we define masked DLMs' policy gradient objective with respect to the final denoised tokens $\mathbf{x}_0^{1:L}$:

-Inspired by \cite{black2023training}, we marginalize the likelihood over time latents.
+Inspired by \citet{black2023training}, we marginalize the likelihood over time latents.
 Moreover, we introduce importance sampling~\citep{kakade2002approximately} to allow reusing of trajectories generated by a stale policy $\pi_{\text{old}}$, which is widely adopted given the computational cost of on-policy sampling.
 Based on these tricks, we state the following theorem to further simplify $\nabla_\theta\mathcal{J}(\theta)$ (see detailed proof in Appendix \ref{thm:rl_objective}). \begin{theorem} At $\theta = \theta_{\text{old}}$, $\nabla_\theta\mathcal{J}(\theta)$ admits the following decomposition over latent diffusion steps: